DataHighway-DHX/documentation/docs/whitepaper.md

 End Device owner turns on roaming in the UI of the LPWAN Server and their information (i.e. roaming enabled) is stored on the DataHighway.

 End Device moves from its Home NS to another NS, and the NS queries the Data Highway to find out the End Devices JS IP address and Home NS.
 SMB occurs (agreement automated based on quantity of packets sent, min. bid required by SN/GW, max. bid by End Device), join request is forwarded to JS via Home NS, then accept/reject whether the End Device is allowed to roam with the other NS (packets are forwarded without having to frequently agree).
-See "Activation Passive Roaming" <a href="https://drive.google.com/file/d/17vyq7nVhb_fQ0a4opLI4TEKDK5laUqqq/view?usp=sharing" target= "_blank" class="pretty-link-colored">https://drive.google.com/file/d/17vyq7nVhb_fQ0a4opLI4TEKDK5laUqqq/view?usp=sharing</a>
+See presentation on Activation Passive Roaming <a href="#reference-6fe50e" class="pretty-link-colored">[6fe50e]</a>

 No agreement is established or payment required if join is rejected, since the packets are dropped.